trezor/trezor-suite/docs/features/onboarding/onboarding.md

 #### T1

-Process consist of clicking "Next" button too many times and writing down words displayed on a trusty seed card.
+Process consists of clicking "Next" button too many times and writing down words displayed on a trusty seed card.
 During this process we will display "Confirm on Trezor" prompt and instructions.

 This step is optional and can be skipped and finished later from Suite settings.